matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

-And then I am going to do this backwards from `render`, because Clojure requires you to define things before they are used, so you are seeing definitions that are used later, but let us look at the overall picture in `render`, which is that we are going to be given a graphic context.
+And then I am going to do this backwards from `render`, because Clojure requires you to define things before they are used, so you are seeing definitions that are used later, but let us look at the overall picture in `render`, which is that we are going to be given a graphics context.
 Anybody ever done Swing?
 The idea is: there is a painting thread, and it calls you.
-And it says: here is a graphics context to paint into, and you have to use it.
+And it says: here is a graphics context to paint into, and then you have to use it.

 So the cool thing about `render` is: what is the Java render going to have to do?  `render` is going to paint the whole world.
 So painting